bondhon/design_portfolio/content/index.md

 ---
-Title: Home
+Title: B.S Alam
-Description: This is our index page.
+Description: This is my portfolio page.
 ---

-Home page
+Bondhon Shahriar Alam
 ==========================

-The source for this page is in `content/index.md`.

-This is a sample home page written in markdown with some frontmatter defined.
+Hello I'm Bondhon Shahriar Alam.
+I'm a 29 year old student from Stockholm, Sweden.
+I like to learn new programming languages but My favorite language is Javascript.
+I have done many different projects with javascript before.
+I'm doing this course to get myself updated with current webtech.